-- Earning more money – Usually you can charge a much higher hourly rate for freelance work than you will get paid by an employer. plus every penny you earn goes in your own pocket, not someone else’s.
+- Earning more money – Usually you can charge a much higher hourly rate for freelance work than you will get paid by an employer.
+Plus every penny you earn goes in your own pocket, not someone else’s.

 - No office politics – Working in a big office, this is something that I would love to avoid!
 No bitching, or departments blaming each other.
-No arguing over who parked in who’s spot, or who didn’t replace the milk.
+No arguing over who parked in who’s space, or who didn’t replace the milk.